(Translate this site)

 The scraping bony fingers of Death himself could be heard rustling underneath us, as Shadow's under-carriage once again ground into the Earth.

-Then I felt my wheels lift off terra firma again.
-Once more blue smoke burst out around the edges of the hood.
+Then I felt us lift off of terra firma again.
+Once more, blue smoke burst out around the sides of the hood, and I instinctively let off of the gas.

 "Keep your foot on the gas!
 Keep hold of the steering wheel!"
 Dennis was screaming at me.